Indonesia flag

-Postal codes for Balingga range from 99573 to 99590 in Papua, Lanny Jaya, Indonesia.
-The table below lists ZIP codes and postcodes for places within Balingga.
+Postal Codes (Kode pos) for Balingga range from 99573 to 99590 in Lanny Jaya, Papua, Indonesia.
+To find exact Postal Codes and postcodes within Balingga, choose from the districts below.

 Postal Codes for Places in Balingga